SidOfc/babel-plugin-transform-media-imports/README.md

 # babel-plugin-transform-media-imports ![npm](https://img.shields.io/npm/v/babel-plugin-transform-media-imports) [![Build Status](https://travis-ci.org/SidOfc/babel-plugin-transform-media-imports.svg?branch=master)](https://travis-ci.org/SidOfc/babel-plugin-transform-media-imports)

+_note:_ If you are reading this on npm, please note that this README is only updated _per release_.
+Sometimes deficiencies in the README are fixed in master but not yet published so make sure to check the github (and open an issue :D) page if something here is incorrect!

 When building an application using server-side rendering, the need to calculate aspect ratio's from image or video files in order to prevent layout jank often arises.